DevByEagle/Gava/README.md

 import org.gava.Game;

 public class MyGame extends Game {
-  // This is to update the games logics.
   @Override
   public void update() {}

-  // This is to draw graphics to the screen.
   @Override
   public void draw(Graphics g) {
     g.fillRound(100, 100, 100, 100);